What are you looking for?

 Ideas for small bathrooms

 Small bathrooms are found in many apartments and also in housing in the attic, where spaces are atypical because the roof slope.
 In both cases, certain planning criteria should be considered.
 Colours and the way they are displayed in the space play a very important role.
-Open tones, pastels, uninterrupted hard intensity increase the optical
+Open tones, pastels, uninterrupted hard intensity increase the optical space.

 Kohler proposes some interesting products.